Drugstore Beetle Diet

 Drugstore Beetle Habitat

-The drugstore beetle is commonly found in warm climates or heated structures.
+Commonly found in warm climates or heated structures.
 They customarily infest all types of dry stored food products, spices, seeds, grains, and dried plant material.

 Drugstore Beetle Life Cycle